NanoFlow: Towards Optimal Large Language Model Serving Throughput: Evaluation

-We evaluate the online latency of \pllm{}, for which we sample the request arrival interval via an exponential distribution, following previous work \cite{vllm}.
-We generate $5$ minutes of request traces from the datasets in Table~\ref{tab:datasets} for various request rate.
-We then measure the \textit{normalized latency} by first calculating end-to-end request latency divided by \outputlen, then taking the average for all requests.
-For each framework, we gradually increase the request rate until the system is saturated (i.e., the total throughput is stable) and measure the normalized latency.
+We evaluate the latency of the \pllm{} instance, for which we model the request arrival interval via an exponential distribution, following prior work \cite{vllm}.
+We generate $5$ minutes of request traces from the datasets in Table~\ref{tab:datasets} for various request rates.
+We then measure \textit{normalized latency} by first calculating the end-to-end request latency divided by \outputlen, then taking the average for all requests.
+For each framework, we gradually increase the request rate and measure the normalized latency.
+We select the SLO for average normalized latency as $200ms$ following prior works\cite{distserve}, which is also the typical human reading speed\cite{BRYSBAERT2019104047}.

+\fig{fig:online-latency} demonstrates the normalized latency of the \pllm{} instance compared to baselines at various request rates.
+At lower rates, the \pllm{} instance has comparable but slightly higher latency, because \pllm{} targets throughput-oriented scenarios and therefore employs a large dense batch size.

-\fig{fig:online-latency} demonstrates the online latency of \pllm{} compared to baselines. \pllm{} is able to sustain a higher request rate with low latency compared to baselines among all the datasets.
-On the LMSys-Chat-1M dataset, \pllm{} can achieve \requestsota higher request rate compared to TensorRT-LLM within $200$ms latency constraint.
+The \pllm{} instance is able to sustain a higher request rate within $200ms$ latency SLO compared to all other baselines across all the datasets.
+For example, for LMSys-Chat-1M dataset, the \pllm{} instance can achieve \requestsota higher request rate compared to TensorRT-LLM within $200$ms normalized latency constraint.